legal resources necessary to hold negligent facilities accountable.

 The resident’s Care Plan initiated on January 4, 2018, notes that the patient “has an indwelling catheter.
 Interventions identified include: notify the physician as needed, monitor for signs or symptoms of discomfort, monitor and document intake and output, monitor for pain or discomfort due to the catheter, change catheter as needed for leakage, and monitor for signs and symptoms of urinary tract infection.
 There is no identified clinical indication for the indwelling urinary catheter documented.”

 Was your loved one injured or die prematurely while living at Glencrest Healthcare and Rehabilitation Center?
 If so, call the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys represent residents who were harmed by caregiver negligence or abuse.
 We have years of experience in successfully resolving recompense claims to ensure our clients receive the compensation they deserve.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee agreement.
 This arrangement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.